 How Much Does Travel Insurance Cost?

-According to Forbes Advisor, travel insurance costs about 5%-6% of the cost of the trip, on average.
-For example, insurance for a trip that costs $1,000 total will only be about $50, while a trip costing $5,000 will have insurance costs closer to $250.
+Travel insurance typically costs anywhere from 4% to 10% of total prepaid, nonrefundable travel costs, according to InsureMyTrip.
+For example, insurance for a trip that costs $1,000 total will run $40 to $100, while a trip costing $5,000 will have an insurance premium as high as $500.
 It’s important to consider the cost of insurance when planning your budget for a trip so you aren’t faced with unforeseen costs.

-The reality is, insurance rates vary widely, depending on the provider and various factors, including:
+The reality is that insurance rates vary widely, depending on the provider and various factors, including the following:

 What Affects Insurance Rates?